jmahabal/jmahabal.github.io/src/essays/example/hello-world.md

 ---
 title: 'Hello World: My First Writing Post'
 date: '2024-01-15'
-excerpt: "Welcome to my writing!
+description: "Welcome to my writing!
 This is where I'll share thoughts on technology, design, and everything in between."
 tags: ['introduction', 'writing', 'technology']
 ---